bashup/mdsh/README.md

 ## Usage

-Running `mdsh` *markdownfile args...* will read and translate backquote-fenced code blocks from *markdownfile* into bash code, based on the language listed on the block and any translation rules you've defined.
+Running `mdsh` *markdownfile args...* will read and translate unindented, triple-backquote fenced code blocks from *markdownfile* into bash code, based on the language listed on the block and any translation rules you've defined.
 The resulting translated script is then run, passing in *args* as positional arguments to the script.

 Blocks tagged as `shell` are interpreted as bash code, and directly copied to the translated script.
 So arguments passed to `mdsh` after the path to the markdown file are available as `$1`, `$2`, etc. within the top-level code of `shell` blocks, just like in a regular bash script.